Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Results and Discussions

 Our binding curves diverge slowly compared to other methods at the long distances which means that the atomic polarizabilities predicted from our method are larger than ones from previous approach.
 This is understandable since our method takes into account the effect of long-ranged neighbors on atomic polarizability while others only consider a limited range of neighboring atoms.

-\subsection{The Case of hBN}
+\subsubsection{The Case of hBN}

-Let us now discuss the results for the interlayer binding energy in hBN in its most preferred $\text{AA}^{\prime}$ stacking configuration (Fig. \ref{fig:3}a) as a function of interlayer separation $c$.
-Fig. \ref{fig:3}b shows that standard DFT does not yield binding between the hBN layers.
+Let us now discuss the results for the interlayer binding energy in hBN in its most preferred $\text{AA}^{\prime}$ stacking configuration (Fig. \ref{fig:4}a) as a function of interlayer separation $c$.
+Fig. \ref{fig:4}b shows that standard DFT does not yield binding between the hBN layers.
 At the same time, vdW methods in Quantum ESPRESSO fall within a wide range of values between $E_{b0} = -40$ meV/atom with $c_0 = 6.74$ \AA \text{ }from DFT-D3(0) to $E_{b0} = -78$ meV/atom with $c_0 = 6.13$ \AA \text{ }from DFT-D2.
 Experimental data for hBN interlayer binding energy is also available.
 Rokni et al. show the cohesion energy of hBN crystals at room temperature with an average value of $-55 \pm 4$ meV/atom using normal force microscopy, while they also reported $-63 \pm 3$ meV/atom energies using shear force microscopy \cite{Rokni2020}.
+RPA calculations give binding energy of $-42$ meV/atom with a corresponding $c_0=7.71$ \AA \cite{Leconte2017}.

-After applying our DFT-\texttt{vdW-WanMBD} approach as described in Eq. \eqref{eqn:6}, however, we obtain $E_{b0} = -7$ meV/atom at $c_0 = 7.40$ \AA \text{ }as given in Fig. \ref{fig:3}c.
+After applying our DFT-\texttt{vdW-WanMBD} approach as described in Eq. \eqref{eqn:6}, however, we obtain $E_{b0} = -7$ meV/atom at $c_0 = 7.40$ \AA \text{ }as given in Fig. \ref{fig:4}c.
 This so-obtained value is about an order smaller that the reported experimental results.
 To understand the reason behind this large discrepancy, we consider the polarization of the material.
 Similar to graphite, hBN is an anisotropic material with $P_{xx}$ being much larger than $P_{zz}$.
-However, hBN polarization is much smaller than the one for graphite, as can be inferred from Figs. \ref{fig:2}d and \ref{fig:3}d.
+However, hBN polarization is much smaller than the one for graphite, as can be inferred from Figs. \ref{fig:3}d and \ref{fig:4}d.
 Where is the “missing” contribution to the hBN binding energy?
 It is well known that hBN is a polar material whose bonds express themselves as uneven distribution of charge densities around the atoms.
 Specifically, the positively charged accumulation of electron density on B atoms and the negatively charged accumulation of electron density on N atoms create unequal sharing of electrons resulting in permanent dipoles in the material.
 This means that in addition to the vdW interaction originating from induced fluctuating dipoles, there is an induction interaction due to the permanent dipoles in the material.